tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 the returned addresses are expected to be old addresses.

-The number of addresses that compose the selection is computed in the same way as for then non-biased random selection.
+The number of addresses that compose the selection is computed in the same way as for the non-biased random selection.
 The bias toward new addresses is implemented by requiring that the configured bias, interpreted as a percentage, of the select addresses come from buckets of new addresses, while the remaining come from buckets of old addresses.